Harish-sr/Kubernetes_deploy/README.md

 5. Application Deployment - Hortonworks Data Platform

 ## Kubernetes Deployment - Server
+The below commands are to be executed on kubernetes master.
 1.  **Setup:** Change the user to root using command **sudo su** if you are not the root already.
 1.  **Setup:** Check out the https://github.com/Harish-sr/Kubernetes_deploy/ repo to deploy the kubernetes using the command **git clone https://github.com/Harish-sr/Kubernetes_deploy.git**